Battle of Lake George

-The Battle of Lake George was fought on 8 September 1755, in the north of the Province of New York.
-It was part of a campaign by the British to expel the French from North America, in the French and Indian War.
-General Jean-Armand, and Baron Dieskau led a variety of regulars and irregulars.
-William Johnson led an army consisting solely of colonial irregulars and Iroquois warriors under Hendrick Theyanoguin.
-The battle consisted of three separate phases and ended in victory for the British and their allies.
-Afterward, Johnson built Fort William Henry in order to consolidate his gains.
+The Battle of Lake George was fought on 8th of September 1755, in the north of the Province of New York.
+It was part of a campaign by the British to expel the French from North America, during the French and Indian War.

+General Jean Erdman, Baron Dieskau led a force of French regulars and Canadian and Caughnawaga irregulars against Sir William Johnson and his army consisting solely of colonial irregulars and Haudenosaunee (Six Nations Iroquois) warriors under Hendrick Theyanoguin.
+The battle ended in victory for the British and their allies.